 - sleep problems

-This drug can increase your risk of heart attack, stroke, and sudden death, especially if you have heart abnormalities or heart disease.
+- heart attack, stroke, and sudden death (your risk of these problems is higher if you have heart problems or heart disease)

-Vyvanse can cause new or worsening symptoms in people who have bipolar disorder, thought problems, or psychotic symptoms.
-These may include delusions, hallucinations, or mania.
-Inform your doctor if you have:
+Vyvanse can cause new or worsening symptoms in people who have bipolar disorder, thought problems, or psychosis.
+These symptoms may include delusions, hallucinations, and mania.
+Before taking Vyvanse, tell your doctor if you have: